Sumner, New Zealand: Government

 The Canterbury Association initially administered Sumner, with the valley being surveyed by Edward Jollie in 1849 and he drew up a street plan in November of that year.
 However, the planned settlement was rejected by Godley and the land was not subdivided.
 When the first allocation of rural sections was made public in February 1851, rural section No.2 was allocated to Felix Wakefield.
 This section was bounded in the North by a road along the coast, in the West by the road between Christchurch and Lyttelton, by an accommodation road against the hillside in the East and another accommodation road across the valley in the South.
 The street names on the 1850 settlement plan were not used and Wakefield subdivided and leased or sold off parts of this rural section in smaller lots to create a settlement he called Wakefield Township.

 After the Canterbury Association was disestablished, Sumner came under the control of the Canterbury Provincial Council.
 This lasted until the provinces were disestablished in 1876 and county councils were established instead.
 Sumner came under the jurisdiction of the Selwyn County Council initially.

 A Town Board was established during the 1870s.

 By the end of the 1880s Sumner had become a borough and administered the still mostly rural suburbs east of Ferrymead, including Mount Pleasant, Redcliffs, Moncks Bay, Clifton and Richmond Hill as well as the mostly undeveloped land between Scarborough and Godley Head, including Taylors Mistake.

-By the 1940s, small town boroughs were becoming uneconomic and Sumner was merged with Christchurch city.
+By the 1940s, small town boroughs were becoming uneconomic and Sumner was merged with Christchurch city area.